 The first official set of rules for the game of Badminton was published in 1893 by the Badminton Association of England.
 By 1934 there was a league of nine countries belonging to what was known as the International Badminton Federation (IBF).
 Badminton started in the US in 1878 with the American Badminton Association being formed in 1936 and the US joining the IBF in 1938.
 In 1978 the official changed its name to the U.S. Badminton Association.

 The first men’s Thomas Cup matches were held in 1948-1949.
 The first women’s tournament, the Uber Cup, followed in1956-1957.
 Since then other competitions have been added including tournaments for mixed teams and juniors and The World Cup.
 Badminton became an official Olympic sport in 1992.
 More about the history of Badminton.

 What started as a lawn party game has become a fiercely competitive sport for professionals playing for money.
 The sport is getting more popular and the IBF which started with only nine members has now over 150 members.
 Interest in this sport aroused across all media channels.
 In order to facilitate the coverage, Badminton World Federation announced the official badminton live streaming and video on demand channel.
-Even the most popular sport betting websites saw an increase in interest and started offering competitive odds.
 At the moment, Asian and Scandinavian countries dominate competitions with badminton being second in popularity only to soccer in these countries.
 Among others, Lin Dan (or Super Dan), who was two-time Olympic champion and five-time world champion, is considered to be the greatest badminton singles player of all time.
 In fact he became the first and only player to win all nine major titles in the badminton world.
 With increasing coverage badminton can look forward to a bright future!